Ferndale High School

 The latest FPS Curriculum Quarterly is now available.
 Our Curriculum & Instruction Department will be releasing a new issue 4 times a year that will briefly highlight areas of teaching and learning in Ferndale Public Schools.
 We look forward to sharing our programming overviews with you.
 If you have questions, please contact Johanna Mracna at email@example.com.

-This issue focuses on our Mathematics learning goals and methods, presented by grade ranges.
+This issue focuses on our science learning goals and methods, presented by grade ranges.
 Please take a look, and stay tuned for future issues introducing our other pillars of education.

 Upcoming event dates and times can be found on our Returning to Learning Building Info page.